mindreframer/dockswap/e2e/README.md

 # End-to-End Tests

-This directory contains comprehensive end-to-end tests for dockswap using Bun.sh.
+This directory contains comprehensive end-to-end tests for dockswap using Bun's test framework.

 ## Prerequisites